rthr-rllr/SoftwareEngineeringPrep/topics/algorithms.md

 ## Resources

-- this [site](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html) with a lot of algorithms visualisations, great to feel what's going on.
+- this [site](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html) with a lot (all?!) of algorithms visualisations, great to feel what's going on.